Alpha07/swarm/README.md

 ##Some Notable Features
 * Multi-Threaded
 * Randomized user agents
-* Supports TOR
+* Able to tunnel requests through tor, just use --tor option
-* By-pass logins via SQL Injections
+* Able to by-pass logins via SQL Injections if option is specified
 * Easy to inherit from to create different types of bruteforcing tools

 #Getting Started